 The Middle School years provide an opportunity for students to develop a wide range of transferable life skills as they navigate the early years of high school.
-During 2020, the focus areas for the Middle School were Respect, Responsibility, Relationships and Rigour.
+During 2021, the focus areas for the Middle School continued to be the four "R's of Rigour, Respect, Relationships, and Responsibility.